-The Justice Services Branch of the Ministry of Justice is responsible for all provincial government family justice programs and services.
+The Justice Services Branch of the Ministry of Attorney General is responsible for all provincial government family justice programs and services.
 It encourages and puts in place alternatives to court wherever possible and promotes the greatest possible public access to the British Columbia justice system.

 The branch consists of six divisions:

 - The Policy and Legislation Office is responsible for all legislation, related policy and law reform in family and private civil law.